-Division I Division II If you want to participate in athletics or receive an athletics scholarship during your first year, you must: Graduate from high school; Complete these 16 core courses 4 years of English; 3 years of math (Algebra I or higher) 2 years of natural or physical science (including one year of lab science if offered by your high school); 1 year of additional English, math or natural/physical science; 2 years of social science; and 4 years of extra core courses (from any category above, or foreign language, comparative religion or philosophy); Note: Courses with similar content may be deemed duplicative by the NCAA Eligibility Center.
-Earn a minimum required grade-point average in your courses; and Earn a combined SAT or ACT sum score that matches your core-course grade-point average and test score sliding scale (for example, a 2.400 core-course grade-point average needs an 860 SAT score).
+that wishes to participate in the NCAA are as foll ows: Division I Division II If you want to participate in athletics or receive an athletics scholarship during your first year, you must: • Graduate from high school; • Complete these 16 core courses • 4 years of English; • 3 years of math (Algebra I or higher) • 2 years of natural or physical science (including one year of lab science if offered by your high school); • 1 year of additional English, math or natural/physical science; • 2 years of social science; • 2 years of social science; and • 4 years of extra core courses (from any category above, or foreign language, comparative religion or philosophy); Note: Courses with similar content may be deemed duplicative by the NCAA Eligibility Center. • Earn a minimum required grade-point average in your courses; and • Earn a combined SAT or ACT sum score that matches your core-course grade-point average and test score sliding scale (for example, a 2.400 core-course grade-point average needs an 860 SAT score).
 Any core courses used toward your initial eligibility must be completed prior to full-time collegiate enrollment.
-If you enroll full time in a Division II college on or after August 1, 2013, and want to participate in athletics or receive an athletics scholarship during your first year you must: Graduate from high school; Complete these 16 core courses 3 years of English; 2 years of math (Algebra I or higher); 2 years of math (Algebra I or higher); 2 years of natural of physical science (including one year of lab science if offered by your high school); 3 additional years of English, math, or natural or physical science; 2 years of social science; and 4 years of additional core courses (from any category above, or foreign language, comparative religion or philosophy); Earn a 2.000 grade-point average or better in your core courses; and Earn a combined SAT or ACT sum score that matches your core-course grade-point average and test score sliding scale (for example, a 2.400 core-course grade-point average needs an760 SAT score).
+If you enroll full time in a Division II college on or after August 1, 2013, and want to participate in athletics or receive an athletics scholarship during your first year you must: • Graduate from high school; • Complete these 16 core courses • 3 years of English; • 2 years of math (Algebra I or higher); • 2 years of natural of physical science (including one year of lab science if offered by your high school); • 3 additional years of English, math, or natural or physical science; • 2 years of social science; and • 4 years of additional core courses (from any category above, or foreign language, comparative religion or philosophy); • Earn a 2.000 grade-point average or better in your core courses; and • Earn a combined SAT or ACT sum score that matches your core-course grade-point average and test score sliding scale (for example, a 2.400 core-course grade-point average needs an 760 SAT score).
+Specific information is available at the Clearinghouse Website at w ww.ncaaclearinghouse.net